This quick and unfussy Blueberry Crumb Cake is a delicious coffee cake, featuring layers of juicy blueberries, soft cake and crunchy topping.

 - Beat the eggs lightly with a fork in a small bowl and add to the flour mixture.
 Pour in the milk and stir to combine.

-- Scrape the batter into the cake pan and spread evenly with a spatula.
+- Scrape the batter into the cake pan and spread evenly over the bottom with a spatula.
 Sprinkle the blueberries evenly over the batter and lightly press down into the batter with your fingers.

 - Sprinkle the reserved crumb topping over the blueberries and lightly press down with your fingers.